MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/2-exercise-clone.md

     </html>
     ```

 1. Save and close the file.
-You can click the ellipsis "..." in the right corner of the cloud editor, or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).
+You can select the ellipsis "..." in the right corner of the cloud editor, or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).

 1. Change directories to the *CSS* directory and open *site.css* in the editor: